microsoft/traceability/examples/bun-toolkit/case-studies/transhrimpment/README.md

 You are an an auditor called in to help with the investigation.

-In this scenario, all the supply chain paperwork was also digitally protected, and by verifying the digital sigantures, you are able to uncover the fraud.
+In this scenario, all the supply chain paperwork was also digitally protected, and by verifying the digital signatures, you are able to uncover the fraud.
+The fraudulent documents appear completely legitimate in all ways except for being signed by the wrong entity.

+## Investigation Process

+As the auditor, you would discover the fraud by:

+1. **Verifying Digital Signatures**: The fraudulent documents appear legitimate in all ways except for being signed by the wrong entity.
+Digital signature verification reveals they were not issued by the claimed entities.

+2. **Comparing with Legitimate Documents**: By checking what legitimate documents should have been issued (as shown in the table above), you can identify discrepancies:
+   - The fraudulent bill of lading claims only 800kg was delivered, but the original purchase order was for 1000kg
+   - The fraudulent certificate of origin claims Legit Shrimp Ltd as the source, but Legit Shrimp Ltd never issued such a certificate
+   - The legitimate Cargo Line Ltd bill of lading was never issued due to hurricane damage

+3. **Tracing the Supply Chain**: The legitimate documents would show the intended flow:
+   - Chompchomp Ltd → Camarón Corriente S.A. (legitimate)
+   - Camarón Corriente S.A. → Cargo Line Ltd → Chompchomp Ltd (should have been legitimate)
+   - Anonymous Distributor → Shady Distributor Ltd → Cargo Line Ltd (legitimate but to fraudulent entity)

+4. **Identifying the Fraud**: The investigation reveals:
+   - Shady Carrier Ltd stole 200kg of shrimp and forged documentation
+   - Shady Distributor Ltd forged certificates using Legit Shrimp Ltd's identity
+   - The contaminated shrimp entered the supply chain through this fraudulent pathway

 ## Scenario Overview